mrodrigues22/neatback/HIGH_LEVEL_OVERVIEW.md

-# NeatBack - High Level Overview
+# Slouti - High Level Overview

-## What is NeatBack?
+## What is Slouti?

-NeatBack is a Windows desktop application that helps you maintain good posture while working at your computer.
+Slouti is a Windows desktop application that helps you maintain good posture while working at your computer.
 It uses your webcam and AI to monitor your posture in real-time and sends you notifications when you've been slouching for too long.

 ## The Big Picture